79th Street Corridor Plan

 Plan Background

-The plan includes goals, objectives and zoning recommendations for six land use categories:
+The plan includes goals, objectives and zoning recommendations for six land use categories within the study area:

 • Housing Infill